jstrauss88/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

->> Python 2
+>> Python 2 -- its what I originally installed when I first downloaded python because "Learning Python the hard way" told me too

 ###Q2.
 Which Python Version Installed

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-I am using 2.7.11.
+>> I am using 2.7.11.
 I can check by importing sys and typing sys.version
->> REPLACE THIS TEXT WITH YOUR RESPONSE